-Fiscal 2019 tax revenues as of the January 2018 consensus revenue forecast were expected to rise 1.9% over the January 2017 consensus forecast, to about \$27.6 billion, excluding judgments and settlements.
-The forecast assumed an additional 0.05% decrease in the PIT, to 5.05%, beginning on Jan.
-1, 2019.
-Changes in the enacted budget have brought forecast collections in fiscal 2019 to \$28.4 billion excluding judgments and settlements, 2.2% higher than the unaudited final figures for fiscal 2018.
-Through November 2018, fiscal 2019 collections are 4.1% above benchmark and 8.4% above the prior year.
+Fiscal 2019 tax revenues as of the January 2018 consensus revenue forecast were expected to rise a modest 1.9% over the January 2017 consensus forecast, to about \$27.6 billion, excluding judgments and settlements.
+Incorporating enacted budget changes and minor adjustments from the December 2018 consensus, the fiscal 2019 forecast currently assumes \$28.5 billion in collections, 2.7% higher than fiscal 2018 actual budgeted revenues.
+Year-to-date through March 2019, fiscal

+2019 collections are 0.1% above benchmark and 4.1% above the prior year.
+Collections in the nonwithholding component of individual income are running 37.3% below benchmark, while corporate levies are running 21.6% above benchmark.